Read next

 The latest news, updates and expert views for ambitious, high-achieving and purpose-driven homeowners and property entrepreneurs.

-On the 30th of July 2024, Labour released its draft revisions to the NPPF, revealing substantial reforms to national planning policy.
+On the 30th of July 2024, Labour released its draft revisions to the NPPF, which revealed substantial reforms on national planning policy.

-From reinstating local housing targets to finally defining the grey belt, the revisions to the new NPPF are significant and, if all goes to plan, will help propel house building in England to the levels it desperately needs to meet.
+From reinstating local housing targets to finally defining the grey belt, the revisions to the NPPF are significant and, if all goes to plan, will help propel housebuilding in England to the levels it desperately needs to meet.

-In this article, we’ll take a microscope to the revised NPPF and proposed legislation changes, highlighting the key updates you need to know.
+In this article, I’ll take a microscope to the new NPPF 2024 and legislation changes, highlighting the key updates you need to know.

-We’ll also share our expert opinion on what the proposed NPPF changes will mean for housebuilding in Britain and we'll recap what the industry has to say about the NPPF amendments.
+I’ll also share our expert opinion on what the updated NPPF will mean for property development in Britain and will recap what the industry has to say about the new planning rules.

 The Labour Party hinted at big change in the lead-up to the election and the first steps to delivering 1.5 million homes over the next five years have now been made public.

-On the 30th of July 2024, Deputy Prime Minister and Secretary of State for Housing, Communities and Local Government Angela Rayner addressed the House and announced the measures the Labour government will take to reach its ambitious housing promises to ‘turbocharge growth’.
+On the 30th of July 2024, Deputy Prime Minister Angela Rayner addressed the House and announced the measures the Labour government will take to reach its ambitious housing promises to ‘turbocharge growth’.

 Opening her address, Rayner said, “We’re facing the most acute housing crisis in living memory.
 150,000 children in temporary accommodation.
 Nearly 1.3 million households on social housing waiting lists.
 Under 30s less than half as likely to own their own home, compared to in the 1990s.
 Rents are up 8.6% in the last year.
 Total homelessness at record levels.
 There are simply not enough homes.”